 The appellations like Pouilly-fuissé would give you flavours of citrus fruit.

-Most of the red wines come from the center Burgundy not far from Beaune where annually on the 3rd Sunday of November is held the sale of Les Hospices de Beaune.
+Most of the red wines come from the centre of Burgundy not far from Beaune where annually on the 3rd Sunday of November is held the sale of Les Hospices de Beaune.

 This charity sale of the latest vintage is a very good indicator of the quality and size of production of the year.

-The wines are sold in barrels of 228 liters and are not allowed to leave Burgundy until they are aged and bottled by an accredited winemaker.
+The wines are sold in barrels of 228 litres and are not allowed to leave Burgundy until they are aged and bottled by an accredited winemaker.